pry/pry/README.markdown

 (C) John Mair (banisterfiend) 2010

-_attach an irb-like session to any object_
+_attach an irb-like session to any object at runtime_

 Pry is a simple Ruby REPL that specializes in the interactive manipulation of objects during the running of a program.